mac-theobio/Lab_meeting/README.md

 - Multivariate responses.
 I'd like to read this paper from Ian, and maybe lab meeting would be a good way: https://www.ncbi.nlm.nih.gov/pubmed/23356616

+- CRISPR/phage predator/prey dynamics.
+I (JCSz) haven't read it, but it might be cool. http://rsif.royalsocietypublishing.org/content/14/127/20160905.long

 - [FEED ME](https://media.giphy.com/media/pBj0EoGSYjGms/giphy.gif)

 ## Short Agenda Items

 ## Past readings and agenda items

+- Mar 28: problems with detection of causality by cross-convergent mapping ("does influenza cause humidity?"): [Baskerville and Cobey PNAS](http://www.pnas.org/content/early/2017/03/14/1700369114.full)
+	- Read related articles (Sugihara's and theirs in PLoS ONE) if you have time

 - Mar 21: [Fundamental Theorems of Evolution](http://www.journals.uchicago.edu/doi/full/10.1086/690937)